 "Programmable Planet is a thoroughly engaging and enjoyable read.
 Anton is an expert storyteller who blends the human element with cutting-edge science like a synthetic biologist engineering a novel organism.
 Timely and at times provocative, the book provides a wonderful grounding for those interested in learning more about synthetic biology’s promise and threat.
 And we should all be interested in learning more."
 Aoife Brennan, president and chief executive officer, Synlogic

 "In this rollicking compendium, Anton documents a huge number of ways synthetic biology can be used in practice, embedding these examples in the experiences of the people involved. " Drew Endy, Stanford University

 Planet of Microbes: "Anton's captivating narrative follows the field's evolution through key findings in symbiosis, archaea and the microbiome..."
 Barbara Kiser, Nature

-The Longevity Seekers is nicely reviewed in the May 29, 2013 issue of Nature:
+The Longevity Seekers in Nature:

 "A “silver tsunami” is upon us, writes Ted Anton: by 2050, one-third of people in the developed world will be over 60.
 The time has come to tease out the “molecular tipping points” involved in maintaining geriatric health...
 Kicking off with molecular biologist Cynthia Kenyon — who in 1993 pinpointed a single-gene mutation that doubles the lifespan of the nematode Caenorhabditis elegans — Anton reveals a young field already rife with larger-than-life personalities and lab drama aplenty."